-From blizzards to freezing rain to brittle cold snaps, winter weather can be hard on the supply chain.
-Cold weather can affect supply chains in many ways, including disruption in transportation routes, damaged cargo and sudden power outages.
-By planning ahead for the impact of winter weather on supply chains, businesses can prevent costly delays and fulfill orders efficiently.
+Winter weather can be hard on the supply chain, from blizzards to freezing rain to brittle cold snaps.
+Cold weather can affect supply chains in many ways, including disruption in transportation routes, damaged cargo, and sudden power outages.
+Businesses can prevent costly delays and fulfill orders efficiently by planning ahead for the impact of winter weather on supply chains.

-This guide to preparing supply chains for winter discusses the importance of planning ahead for winter, as well as some of the top ways cold weather affects the supply chain.
-We’ll also provide tips on how to prepare your supply chain for winter weather and the benefits of partnering with a trusted third-party logistics provider for all your winter transportation and logistics needs.
+This guide to preparing supply chains for winter discusses the importance of planning ahead for winter and some of the top ways cold weather affects the supply chain.
+We’ll also provide tips on preparing your supply chain for winter weather and the benefits of partnering with a trusted third-party logistics provider for all your winter transportation and logistics needs.

-When entering the winter season, it’s important for businesses to prepare for the changes that come with cold weather, as well as changes in consumer behavior.
-By preparing your supply chain for winter challenges, you can ensure your business remains successful and can weather any storm ahead.
+When entering the winter season, it’s important for businesses to prepare for the changes that come with cold weather and changes in consumer behavior.
+Preparing your supply chain for winter challenges ensures your business remains successful and can weather any storm ahead.

 Here are some of the top reasons why it’s important to prepare your supply chain for winter:

 - Prevent increased overhead costs: As the season changes and temperatures drop, the ability to keep a steady supply chain is disrupted.
 These disruptions lead to companies needing to make additional expenditures to support their supply chain efforts, including additional labor.
 To minimize unexpected increases in overhead costs, companies must prepare for potential winter disruptions.

 - Keep goods secure: Preparing your supply chain for winter is critical to ensure you have enough warehousing space to store goods as needed.
 Disruptions in the supply chain can cause goods to become backed up at certain distribution points.
 Securing enough warehouse space can help protect your goods and keep them safe while transportation routes clear up.